 For example like 224.255.0.1 multicast ip address, 230.127.0.1, 232.255.0.1, 238.255.0.1 ip addresses will also use the same MAC that we have produced.
 This is tru for all these 32 ip addresses.
 For another Multicast MAC, there are another 32 ip addresses certainly.

-In this lesson, we have learned an important lesson of multicast technology.
-We have talked about mac addresses used in multicast world and the 32 same ip addresses that is used with the same mac addresses.
+In this multicast lesson, we have focused an important lesson of multicast technology.
+We have talked about mac addresses used in multicast world and the 32 same ip addresses that is used with the same MACs.
+In other words, we have learned IP to MAC mapping calculation.
+To learn more about these addresses, you can also visit what is Media Access Control lesson.
+In this lesson, you can learn the details of this number used in computer networking.
+It is basically one of the most used nubmer in computer networking and data communication.

 Leave a Reply